dsfx3d/use-countdown-worker/README.md

 - [`worker-timers`](https://www.npmjs.com/package/worker-timers): `^7.0.76`

-  This library provides accurate intervals using web workers, ensuring that your countdown operates with precision even when the main JavaScript thread is occupied.

 ### Peer Dependencies

 - [`react`](https://www.npmjs.com/package/react): `>=16.18.0`

-  The hook is built for React applications.
-Ensure that you have `react` installed in your project with a version of `16.18.0` or newer.

 When using this package, ensure you meet the peer dependency requirements.
 If you're starting a new project, it's recommended to install both this package and its peer dependencies to avoid potential compatibility issues.